Vancouver software heavyweights score venture deal for Visier Inc.

 “Most of our customers are U.S. corporations, but the vast majority of expenses are in Canada, so there’s a great arbitrage advantage,” said Mr. Schwarz, 66, a Czech native who emigrated to Canada in 1968.

-He added that Canada’s less expensive, less competitive market for engineers and more favourable environment for immigrants made Vancouver a more preferable base than Silicon Valley, while Canada’s less stringent safe harbour laws compared with its southern neighbour means “we are able to serve customers from Canada that we could not serve from the U.S.”Report Typo/Error
+He added that Canada’s less expensive, less competitive market for engineers and more favourable environment for immigrants made Vancouver a more preferable base than Silicon Valley, while Canada’s more stringent privacy laws compared with its southern neighbour means “we are able to serve customers from Canada that we could not serve from the U.S.”Report Typo/Error

 Follow @SeanSilcoffon Twitter: